animal-tree/Writing-stuff/Stuff15-Ongoing.md

 [pause to use bathroom]

+[return from the bathroom]

 **Me, describing the proof in a nutshell:** It's an extremely recursive self creation that requires no cyclical death except in the infinitum.

-With some self confidence... it can persist. [grim look]

 ---